6. Pew Platforms Project

 Our architect, William Assheton, came up with an innovative plan to cover all the requirements.
 It involved sloping of the entrance path and porch to remove one step and then construct a platform one step high over the back half of the nave and aisles and provide a second slope from it to the central aisle, thus providing a common step-less route into the church for pedestrians, wheelchairs and buggies.

 The platform provides a unified flat floor for furniture to adapt for all sorts of events for babies, children and youths as well as those in wheelchairs and with difficulty in coping with steps.
 We purchased 70 stackable chairs with trolleys, 10 folding tables and exhibition display panels so we can still arrange maximum seating to meet the full congregations or audiences that gather for some funerals, weddings, concerts and plays as well as for refreshments and exhibitions.
-At the same time, we renewed the structure of the front pew floors, refitted those pews, replaced the vestry floor, moved the font to a more central position from where it obstructed the doorway, replaced the electrical heating system and improved the storm drainage around the entrance to the porch.
+At the same time, we renewed the structure of the front pew floors, refitted those pews, replaced the vestry floor, moved the font to a more focal position from where it obstructed the doorway, replaced the electrical heating system and improved the storm drainage around the entrance to the porch.

 We raised funds through many local events over several years to undertake this work, but had to divert money when lead was stolen from the roof on two occasions.
 We received in October 2016 a Faculty to proceed with the work and were delighted to announce in August 2017 that we had received an 'Our Heritage' grant of £79,700 from the Heritage Lottery Fund to complete the funding.